hermit-os/hermit-rs/README.md

 opt-level = 1
 ```

+The feature `smoltcp` includes the network stack [smoltcp](https://github.com/smoltcp-rs/smoltcp) and offers the possibility of communication base on TCP/UDP.
 To link the application with RustyHermit, declare `hermit_sys` an `external crate` in the main file of your application.

 ```rust